 - Mental health conditions

 The long-term effects of birth asphyxia depend on the part of the brain injured and the severity of the injury.
-When a baby experiences severe or total birth asphyxia, also called “acute profound asphyxia“, the part of the brain injured is typically the deep gray matter.
+In late preterm and term infants, there are two common patterns of injury (5):

 Babies can also experience partial prolonged asphyxia along with acute profound asphyxia, which causes a “mixed brain injury pattern” of HIE.

-When a baby has hypoxic-ischemic encephalopathy, hypoxic-ischemic lesions and other evidence of brain damage are often eventually detected with brain scans.
-Depending on the nature of the birth asphyxia and the condition of the baby, lesions may be on any part of the brain mentioned above (and others), such as the basal ganglia and periventricular white matter.
+When a baby has hypoxic-ischemic encephalopathy, brain lesions are often detected with brain scans.
+Depending on the nature of the birth asphyxia and the condition of the baby, lesions may be on any part of the brain mentioned above (and others).

 The extent and location of the brain damage can help doctors predict the long-term effects of birth asphyxia, as well as what types of lasting problems the child may have.
 Listed below are areas of the brain, and summaries of which bodily functions these areas help control.
 The three major parts of the brain are the cerebrum, cerebellum, and brain stem, all of which contain both gray and white matter.

-The occipital lobe is at the back of the head and contains the visual cortex, which receives information from the eyes and controls vision.
-Specific functions associated with the occipital lobe include complex processing of vision, reading, and relating vision to other sensory experiences.
+The occipital lobe is at the back of the head and contains the primary visual cortex, which controls vision.
+The occipital lobe is very important in both receiving and processing visual information.
+For example, it is involved in reading and reading comprehension (9).

 The Brain Stem

-Cases involving hypoxic-ischemic encephalopathy, birth asphyxia and fetal oxygen deprivation require extensive knowledge of both law and medicine.
+Cases involving birth asphyxia and hypoxic-ischemic encephalopathy require extensive knowledge of both law and medicine.
 For the best case outcomes, it’s critical to find a law firm that focuses specifically on HIE and birth injury cases.
-Reiter & Walsh, P.C. was established to exclusively handle HIE and birth trauma cases, and our attorneys have devoted their careers to helping victims of birth trauma receive the care they need.
-Reiter & Walsh ABC Law Centers is based in Michigan, but we also handle cases in Pennsylvania, Ohio, Washington D.C., Tennessee, Texas, Wisconsin, Arkansas, Mississippi, and all other U.S. states.
+ABC Law Centers was established to exclusively handle this type of law, and our attorneys have devoted their careers to helping children with birth injuries receive the care they need.
+ABC Law Centers is based in Michigan, but we handle cases in many U.S. states.
 Our legal team can handle cases involving military medical malpractice and federally-funded clinics.

 Free Case Review | Available 24/7 | No Fee Until We Win

-- How to Find the Right Hypoxic Ischemic Encephalopathy Lawyers for Your Case
+- How to Find the Right HIE Lawyers for Your Case

 - Our Verdicts and Settlements